churstel/cleaning-data/CodeBook.md

 5. Remove characters ()
 6. Replace BodyBody with Body

-## Lits of old colnames and new colnames :
+## Lits of old variable's names and new names of variable :

 `Raw Dataset`|`Tidy Dataset`
 ------------------------------|------------------------------